- When and how often is the FMHPI released?

 - Are properties in the Freddie Mac and Fannie Mac dataset different from average properties in the United States?

-The sample of loans in the dataset covers every state, although it reflects Freddie Mac and Fannie Mae’s collective market coverage and thus is not random across states.
-Furthermore, data are limited to one-family detached and townhome properties that are financed by first-lien conventional and conforming loans.
-The FMHPI further excludes planned unit developments (PUDs), condominium, and co-operative properties.
+The sample of loans in the dataset covers every state, although it reflects Freddie Mac’s and Fannie Mae’s collective market coverage and thus is not random across states.
+Furthermore, data are limited to single-family detached and townhome properties that are financed by first-lien conventional and conforming loans.
+The FMHPI further excludes planned unit developments (PUDs), condominium, and cooperative properties.

 - What is the conforming loan limit for Freddie Mac loans?

-Freddie Mac and Fannie Mae are authorized to purchase only conforming loans, or loans that fall below certain size limits determined by Congress.
-For 2008 through 2011, the limit for conforming loans is $424,100 for one-family homes in most areas of the country, although certain high-cost areas face higher limits.
-For more information on conforming loan limits, see www.fhfa.gov.
+Freddie Mac and Fannie Mae are authorized to purchase only conforming loans, or loans that fall below certain dollar limits determined by Congress.
+For more information on conforming loan limits, visit FHFA’s website.

 - What transactions are included in the FMHPI?

-The FMHPI includes both loans originated for home purchases as well as appraisal values for refinance transactions in the data pairs, with the restriction that at least one of the two transactions represents a purchase.
+The FMHPI includes loans originated for home purchases as well as appraisal values for refinance transactions in the data pairs, with the restriction that at least one of the two transactions represents a purchase.
 In other words, refinance-to-refinance matched pairs are excluded from the calculations.
-The use of refinance transactions more than quadruples the sample size to over 25 million pairs between 1975 and 2010.
 Refinance adjustment terms are included in the regression specification to account for the possibility that appraisal values might systematically differ from purchase prices.
 These additional transactions greatly increase the power of estimation, especially at smaller levels of geography.

 - How is the national index constructed?